orb-lang/cluster/doc/md/clade.md

 Lower big O is the kind of thing which shouldn't be left laying on the table\.

+One possibility is that `[1]` has the actual seed, the fields are `true` unless we've patched a custom seed function, we can build something generic out of that\.

 #### specialize on index